ariebovenberg/quiz/docs/guide.rst

 we can execute queries in text form.
 Using the :class:`~quiz.schema.Schema`, however, we can write GraphQL using python syntax.
-To do this, we use the :data:`~quiz.build.SELECTOR` object combined with python's :term:`slice` syntax.
+To do this, we use the :class:`~quiz.build.SELECTOR` object combined with python's :term:`slice` syntax.

 The example below shows how we can recreate our original query in this syntax: